bartbutenaers/node-red-contrib-onvif-nodes/README.md

 + The ***timeout*** time is by default 5 seconds, which means that the node will wait 5 seconds for all devices to respond.
 In normal circumstances all responses will arrive within 3 seconds.
 However when some devices are not detected, it might be useful to increase the timeout time.
 That way slower devices will have more time to respond to the broadcast signal.

 + The checkbox ***'Separate output message for each device'*** allow to control the output messages:
    + When enabled, a separate output message will be generated for each OnVif compliant device.
-Notice that all messages will be send together, as soon as the timeout time has been reached.
+As soon as an Onvif device has responded, an output message will be generated immediately.
+However the node will continue waiting for other Onvif devices to respond, until the timeout time has been reached.
    + When disabled, a single output message will be generated (containing an array of all available OnVif devices).
+This message will only appear after the timeout time, to allow all Onvif devices to respond.

 For every discovered OnVif compliant device, following data will be generated in the output message:

 ![Broadcast debug](/images/onvif_discovery_debug.png)